 How Do I Make an Elderflower French 75 Cocktail?

 Don’t worry, this isn’t a hard drink to make.
+Follow these simple steps.

 The hardest part is the lemon juice.
 Make sure you take the time to use fresh lemon juice in this cocktail.
 It makes all of the difference in the world!

 Can I Make These St. Germain Drinks Ahead of Time?

 You might be surprised, but yes you can!
 Even though an Elderflower French 75 is made with champagne, you can still prep some of the mixture ahead of time.